AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 Introduction
 ============

 Aviatrix provides the `default Aviatrix-AWS-IAM-Policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt>`__ for its solution.
 This document provides examples on how to customize these IAM policies.
 The customization reduces the scope of resource privileges and helps you meet your organization's security requirements.
 Please do understand that without the right access and permissions, Aviatrix Controller and Gateways will not be able to function as designed and any changes you might make could disrupt your network - **we strongly request you to test all changes, thoroughly, in your sandbox/preprod/test environment before you push them to your production environment**.
 Please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_, if you have any questions or issues.

-You can remove some of the policy rules by using this `default IAM-Policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_Policy_For_Peering.txt>`__ if you only plan on using the following Aviatrix features...
+You can remove some of the policy rules by using this `default IAM-Policy <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_Policy_For_Peering.txt>`__ if you only plan on using the following Aviatrix features:
   1. Gateway creation without ELB (Elastic Load Balancer)
   2. Encrypted-Peering
   3. Transitive-Peering